HCRI Writing Competition for Schools 2021/22

 Words For Your World - A National Competition

-The World Leaders had their say at COP26 - now have yours!
+The World Leaders had their say at COP26 - then UK students had theirs!

-Participate in the University of Manchester’s Humanitarian and Conflict Response Institute's schools writing competition, Words For Your World.
-We are running this in collaboration with Save the Children UK and UK-Med.
-Write a speech or letter, addressed to the UN, on the climate emergency:
+The University of Manchester’s Humanitarian and Conflict Response Institute's schools writing competition, Words For Your World, in collaboration with Save the Children UK and UK-Med, encouraged pupils in Year 9-13 to write a speech or letter, addressed to the UN on the climate emergency:

 - How is climate change affecting you and what actions, initiatives, and policies should the UN prioritise?